Agriculture and climate change

 |COP21: What the CAP does for the climate [165 KB]|

 Agriculture is highly exposed to climate change, as farming activities directly depend on climatic conditions.

-However, agriculture can also help to provide solutions to the overall climate change problem by reducing emissions and by sequestering carbon while not threatening viable food production.
+However, agriculture can also contribute to climate change mitigation by reducing greenhouse gas emissions and by sequestering carbon while maintaining food production.